Free Community Service Letters (Completion, Verification)

 Graduation requirements

 Some schools have policies requiring students to complete a certain number of community/volunteer work hours to satisfy graduation requirements.
-You can use a community service completion letter to prove you have met the minimum voluntary work before graduating.
+You can use a community service completion letter to prove you have completed the minimum voluntary work before graduating.

 For your resume

-If you have undertaken any community service, you can add it to your resume as work experience related to your profession or additional experience if it is not related to your field of work.
+If you have undertaken any community service, you can add it to your resume as work experience related to your profession or as additional experience if it is not related to your field of work.
 In such a case, you can attach the letter to your resume to give the employer further insight into what the service entailed.
 This can, in some cases, give you an edge over other applicants.

 If you are a volunteer

-However, remember this may not be the case for every community service; exceptions are often seen when the volunteer has a job title in a charitable organization.
+However, remember that this may not be the case for every community service; exceptions are often seen when the volunteer has a job title in a charitable organization.
 Volunteering is a good way to be actively involved in the community and gain experience in different fields.

-Some Ground Work to Do
+Some Groundwork to Do

 Before settling on which community service program to enroll in and writing the letter, there are several considerations you should take into account as a volunteer.